aravindhakumar-dev/aravindhakumar-dev/README.md

 - 👋 Hi, I’m @aravindhakumar-dev
 - 👀 I’m interested in Full-Stack Web Developer as Software developer
-- 🌱 I’m currently learning PHP,Laravel and Node JS
+- 🌱 I’m currently learning PHP,Laravel and React JS
 - 💞️ I’m looking to collaborate for any type of website development and web app development with freelance/ part time
 - 😎 Experienced in Complete WordPress and custom web development , ecommerce WordPress, WooCommerce , Cloud servers (AWS,Google, Azure and DigitalOcean), and web designing